 Another way to measure effectiveness without sending our surveys is by using AI to understand sentiments on each call & predicting customer churn based on their experience.
-By doing so, you will be able to understand customer pain points, how your agents are doing and what can lead to a good customer experience.
+By doing so, you will be able to understand customer pain points, how your agents are doing and what can lead to good customer experience.

 The data that provides actionable insights can also look at what top performing agents are doing and use that as a training standard for less performing or new employees.
 This will create a domino effect for constant improvement on the agent side.
-Not only will the interactions with customers will always be consistent but even improving from call to call.
+Not only will the interactions with customers always be consistent but even improving from call to call.

-There are no shortcuts to a great customer experience.
+There are no shortcuts to great customer experience.
 After all, there is also no solid, universal definition of what makes for a great experience.
 No two customers want exactly the same thing from a company — and no two companies will deliver in identical manners.

 Customer experience is the new battleground and prioritizing it will give you an edge over your competition.
 But there needs to be a common vision, shared and ingrained in all the employees.